 Black women entrepreneurs are one of the fastest-growing groups of business owners.
-However, women of color face additional barriers in securing venture capital for their business.
+However, women of color face additional barriers in securing venture capital for their businesses.

 Check out this women-owned business directory and consider supporting a few of them this March.

 Walk a Mile in Her Shoes and Vagina Monologues are popular events that focus on sexual violence that can be scheduled on campus.
-Pennsylvania State University hosted a "love your body" week for students, staff, and faculty that centered on body positivity and awareness.
+Pennsylvania State University's "love your body" week for students, staff, and faculty centered body positivity and awareness.

-Colleges can also host an event where they recognize women staff and faculty on campus.
+Colleges can also host an event recognizing women staff and faculty on campus.
 Schools may encourage students to write letters of appreciation to the professors and employees they admire.
 Colleges can conduct social media campaigns to highlight the work that women faculty and staff are doing on campus.